jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * :ref:`how can I test if something is NOT False?<test_assertion_error_w_true>`
 * :ref:`how can I test if something is True?<test_assertion_error_w_true>`
 * :ref:`how can I test if something is NOT True?<test_assertion_error_w_false>`
-* :ref:`how can I test if 2 things are NOT Equal?<how to test if two things are NOT Equal>`
+* :ref:`how can I test if 2 things are NOT Equal?<how I test if two things are NOT Equal>`
-* :ref:`how can I test if 2 things are Equal?<how to test if two things are Equal>`
+* :ref:`how can I test if 2 things are Equal?<how I test if two things are Equal>`

 ----